starterleague/CodersPromise/README.markdown

-# Header 1 #

-As a Code Academy student and alum, I promise to...
+# As a Code Academy student and alum, I promise to...

 continue to make memes using Neal's face. promote every Code Academy post on Built in Chicago.